jiuyuanx/Auto-Stock-Trading-Agent-with-Transformer-and-Deep-Q-Learning/README.md

 Python Notebooks:
     1. StockPredictionTransformer_LongSequences - This contains code for how to use Transformer Netwrok to generate predictions for AAPL
-    1. StockPredictionTransformer_Multiple - This contains code for the Transformer Netwrok which generates future stock prices to be fed into the Deep-Q Network.
+    1. StockPredictionTransformer_Multiple - Code for Transformer Netwrok trained on multiple stocks and generates multiple future stock prices to be fed into the Deep-Q Network.
     2. CNN+Double_DQN - This contains code for the Deep Reinforcement Learning Agent which performs actions on the generated stock prices and its incurred profit.